Are you looking for more information on the documents required for application or admission? Visit our Glossary of Documents.

 To find out who your student representatives are, what kind of activities they organize, and how you can get involved, visit the homepage of your college or school.

-A group of related disciplines forms a university department.
-There are 15 departments at TUM.
-Please consult the degree program descriptions to find out to which of the departments your degree program belongs.
+A group of related disciplines forms a university department or school.
+There are 8 departments and schools at TUM.
+Please consult the degree program descriptions to find out to which of the departments and schools your degree program belongs.